murkbone/Auxilium/README.md

 `Expected full release date: May - August 2022!`

 ## Looking for a download?
-You can download the latest version of Auxilium here.
+You can download the latest version of Auxilium [here](https://github.com/enfier/Auxilium/releases/Demo-v3).

-(Demo is coming soon!
-Please be patient.)

 ## Auxilium Discord
 Join our official Discord for sneak peaks, fun stuff & more.